 Mountain Hardwear Ghost Whisperer/2

-Based on these three popular down jackets, the price difference between hooded and non-hooded versions range from $30 to $50, and the weight difference is a couple of ounces at the maximum but usually less.
-If you opt for a non-hooded jacket, you will need to buy a beanie (or already have made that investment), and the hat itself will weigh a handful of ounces.
-For example, one of our favorite hats for hiking and backpacking is the Smartwool Merino 250 Beanie, which costs $30 and weighs 2.1 ounces.
-We touch on comfort differences below—we far prefer down jacket hoods to hats—but the Merino 250 weighs more than the hood on most ultralight down jackets and is similar in price.
+Based on these three popular down jackets, the price difference between hooded and non-hooded versions range from $20 to $50, and the weight difference is less than two ounces.
+If you opt for a non-hooded jacket, you will need to buy a beanie (or have already made that investment), and the hat itself will weigh a handful of ounces.
+For example, one of our favorite hats for hiking and backpacking is the Smartwool Thermal Merino Reversible, which costs $30 and weighs 2.1 ounces.
+We touch on comfort differences below—we far prefer down jacket hoods to hats—but the Smartwool hat weighs more than the hood on most ultralight down jackets and is similar in price.
 Given the very noticeable jump in warmth and comfort, we prefer a hood for most uses.

 Does Your Down Jacket Need a Hood (Mountain Hardwear Ghost Whisperer 2)